MrithulP/MrithulP/README.md

 <h2 align="left">
 Hi 👋!
-My name is Mrithul and I'm a Computer Science student & Developer, passionate about Programming, Web Development, and Creative Tech.
+I’m Mrithul, a Data Science student and developer with a strong interest in programming, web development, and creative technology.
 </h2>